ivclab/PAE/README.md

 $
 ```

-4. The accuracy and model size of our PAENet about experiment one in [accresult/experiment1](https://github.com/ivclab/PAE/tree/master/accresult/experiment1) and [accresult/facenet](https://github.com/ivclab/PAE/tree/master/accresult/facenet)
+4. The accuracy and model size of our PAENet in experiment one in [accresult/experiment1](https://github.com/ivclab/PAE/tree/master/accresult/experiment1) and [accresult/facenet](https://github.com/ivclab/PAE/tree/master/accresult/facenet)

 #  Coming Soon ...